sonic-net/SONiC/doc/voq/bgp_voq_chassis.md

 # Scope

-The configuration described here is intended to ensure that routes programmed for BGP-learned prefixes are the same for each FSI in a VoQ chassis.
+The configuration described here is intended to ensure that routes programmed for BGP-learned prefixes are the same for each ASIC Instance in a VoQ chassis.

 This document describes:
 - BGP configuration changes